ahmadrezabaqerzade/Pose-Estimation/README.md

 # Pose-Estimation
-pose estimation with Keypoint-RCNN and YOLOv8
+pose estimation with Keypoint-RCNN and YOLOv8 on CCTV dataset

 In this project, I intend to perform pose estimation using the keypoint-RCNN and YOLOv8 networks on a CCTV dataset.
 I will showcase the results of these two networks.
 The keypoint-RCNN network is a two-stage model for pose estimation and object detection, and it is based on keypoints.
 The architecture of this network is as follows: